abysmal-user/project-one-elk/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_ Load Balancers protect

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the VMs on the network and system system metrics.
-- _TODO: What does Filebeat watch for?_
+- Filebeat watches for changes in the file system.
-- _TODO: What does Metricbeat record?_
+- Metricbeat records system metrics like CPU usage, disk usage, etc.

 The configuration details of each machine may be found below.